kafkaesque-io/pulsar-helm-chart/README.md

 ```
 Pulsar Express does not have any built-in authentication capabilities.
 You should use authentication features of your Ingress to limit access.
 The example above (which has been tested with [Traefik](https://docs.traefik.io/)) uses annotations to enable basic authentication with the password stored in secret.

+### Tiered Storage

+Tiered storage (offload to blob storage) can be configured in the `storageOffload` section of the `values.yaml` file.
+Instructions for AWS S3 and Google Cloud Storage are provided in the file.

+In addition you can configure any S3 compatible storage.
+There is explicit support for [Tardigrade](https://tardigrade.io), which is a provider of secure, decentralized storage.
+You can enable the Tardigarde S3 gateway.
+The instructions for configuring the gateway are provided in the `tardigrade` section of the `values.yaml` file.

 ### Pulsar SQL
 If you enable Pulsar SQL, the cluster provides [Presto](https://prestodb.io/) access to the data stored in BookKeeper (and tiered storage, if enabled).
 Presto is exposed on the service named `<release>-sql-svc`.